 I had an inflated sense of possibility once.

-I believed, for quite some time, that writing happened in sacred moments pretty_jo_marchunder serene circumstances – certainly not between 11:15 and Midnight just to beat a made-up deadline.
+I believed, for quite some time, that writing happened in sacred moments under serene circumstances – certainly not between 11:15 and Midnight just to beat a made-up deadline.
 So I put a lot of my story ideas and experienced nuggets off.
 And I have lost a lot of those moments.

 (see a post later this month tentatively titled “Having Less Ambition Than Bronson Alcott.”).